eleduck/eleduck-camp/courses/w1/task3.md

   Mainly doing physical store expansion business.
 Serving hundreds of companies.
 Help them find new customers more easily.

 - Which is your favorite project and why?
   I like that helps the physical store expansion business.
-Because it can enable more small and medium-sized enterprises to participate in the process of informatization.
+Because it can enable more small and medium-sized enterprises to participate in the process of informationization.

 - What tech stack have you used before?
   Project management tools: Jira, Phabricator, Gitlab